Home » Yuriorkis Gamboa

 Progress Report

-Gamboa has impressed with his offensive prowess, appearing on ESPN multiple times, as well as a high-profile spot on HBO.
-He has stirred up much interest, and rightfully so.
+Gamboa has impressed with his offensive prowess, and has stirred up much interest, and rightfully so.
 He makes for exciting fights, has a pristine pedigree, and has shown enormous potential in the pro ranks.